ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 a row to one table affects all tables on that row in the sheet.
 Note that arranging the tables vertically does not help since now the problem becomes adding, deleting, or hiding columns.
-(We could arrange the tables in a diagonal, but this makes it difficult to make visual comparisons between tables becomes.)
+(We could arrange the tables in a diagonal, but this makes it difficult to make visual comparisons between tables.)

 3. Features
 -----------